 Attention deficit hyperactivity disorder (ADHD) is a mental health disorder that can affect how people interact socially.
 The condition can make school life and friendships hard for children but because a lot of the symptoms surround and focus on early learning processes, the term ADHD is used all too much as an excuse for challenging behavior in young children.
-For this reason ADHD is generally not diagnosed in children until the age of 6 and even then, there are strict criteria according to the National Health Service:
+For this reason ADHD is generally not diagnosed in children until the age of 6 and even then, there are strict criteria according to Global Health Services:

 - Child must have displayed symptoms continuously for 6 months.